imclab/ScriptRunner-Alfred-Workflow/README.md

 ---

-At the moment workflow supports python, perl, osascritpt and ruby but new languages can be easily added by adding extension and name of interpreter to extension_interpreter dictionary in scriptsrunner.py.
+At the moment workflow supports python, perl, osascritpt and ruby but new languages can be easily added by adding extension and name of interpreter to extension_interpreter dictionary in scriptsrunner.py (also you should add new accepted file type to **add script** File Action).